gantry/docs/pages/01.gantry5/05.tutorials/02.adding-a-custom-stylesheet/docs.md

 {% set tab1 %}

 To do this, navigate in the directory structure to `(site root)/templates/(template directory)/custom/scss` and create a file called `custom.scss` if one doesn't already exist.
+If the `/custom/css/` directory doesn't exist, you will need to create that, too.
 If it already does, just open it and make your additions/changes directly to the file.

 {% endset %}
 {% set tab2 %}